Mathemalsky/JuliaFatou/README.md

 # JuliaFatou

-This porjects aims to compute the julia set and the fatou set for graphical output on GPU.
+This porjects aim is to compute the julia set and the fatou set for graphical output on GPU.

-## Required libraries
+## Requirements
+- cuda compatible GPU and appropriate cuda compiler

+### Libraries
 - PNGwriter https://github.com/pngwriter/pngwriter